exasol/notebook-connector/README.md

 ## Features

-Exasol Notebook Connector (ENC) currently contains a **Secret Store** that can be used in Jupyter notebook applications to store arbitrary credentials and configuration items, such as user names, passwords, URLs, etc.
+Exasol Notebook Connector (ENC) currently contains a **Secure Configuration Storage** that can be used in Jupyter notebook applications to store arbitrary credentials and configuration items, such as user names, passwords, URLs, etc.

 By that users of such notebook applications
 * need to enter their credentials and configuration items only once